Click the Play button to load and view external content from Vimeo.com.

 - are oriented to the fundamental fields of methods, techniques and theories;

 - focus on questions of social responsibility and personal development; and/or

 - have concrete applications in project and work modules or real-life laboratories.

-The Bauhaus.Module courses are published both on this website and in the bison course catalogue about one month before the semester begins.
+The Bauhaus.Modules are published both on this website and in the bison course catalogue approximately one month before the semester begins.

-With the Bauhaus.Module Funds, the university is able to support academic staff as well as students in their commitment and the development of the corresponding courses.
+The »Fonds Bauhaus.Module« allows the university to support students and academic staff in the development of the Bauhaus.Modules.
 See here for further information.

-Bauhaus.Module benefit from the fact that the design of our living space forms the focus of research and art, studies and teaching in all four faculties.
-The Bauhaus-Universität Weimar combines the disciplines offered at a scientific university with those offered at an art and design university in an entirely unique way.
-The university has the goal of developing both studies and teaching in our teaching strategy.
+Bauhaus.Modules benefit from the fact that the design of our living space forms the focus of research and art, studies and teaching in all four faculties.
+The Bauhaus-Universität Weimar combines the disciplines offered at a scientific university with those offered at an art and design university in a unique way.
+The university aims to develop both studies and teaching in our teaching strategy.
 This includes encouraging interdisciplinary teaching and studies, making teaching and learning formats more flexible, and fostering international expertise.